‘If you love your children, you will take care of their mother.’ Unknown

 You can also end each day by writing three or more things that you are grateful for that day.
 This has a way of lifting your spirit and motivating you as a mother.

 “Gratitude turns what we have into enough.” – Anonymous.

 10. Get Intimate With Your Spouse

-Every mother knows how children can get in the way of your intimacy with your spouse.
-Children get into your space all the time.
+Every mother knows how children can get in the way of intimacy with your spouse.
+Children will get into your space all the time especially when they are young.
 They are so good at springing up early morning or late night visits to your bedroom unannounced.

 We all know how motherhood takes a toll on the physical body.
 And sometimes low energy levels equals low sex drive.
 According to Dr Nandi, ‘Orgasms, hugs, and kisses release feel-good hormones that give you a natural high and a feeling of closeness to those around you.’